2008 Mumbai attacks

-The 2008 Mumbai attacks, also referred to as the 26/11 attacks, (Note: The expression "26/11" is pronounced "twenty-six eleven".
-The slash is not part of the pronunciation.) were a series of coordinated Islamist terrorist attacks that took place in November 2008, when 10 members of Lashkar-e-Taiba, a Pakistan-based Islamist militant organisation, carried out 12 shooting and bombing attacks over four days across Mumbai.
-A total of 175 people died, including nine of the attackers, with more than 300 injured.
+The 2008 Mumbai attacks, colloquially known as 26/11, were a coordinated series of twelve Islamic terrorist attacks carried out in Mumbai, Maharashtra, India, from 26 to 29 November 2008, by ten members of the Lashkar-e-Taiba.
+A total of 175 people died, including 166 civilians and nine of the attackers, and more than 300 people were injured.

-Eight of the attacks occurred in South Mumbai at Chhatrapati Shivaji Maharaj Terminus, the Oberoi Trident, the Taj Mahal Palace and Tower hotel, the Leopold Cafe, the Cama Hospital, the Nariman House, the Metro Cinema, and in a lane behind the Times of India building and St. Xavier's College.
+The attackers arrived in Mumbai via the Arabian Sea.
+They had departed from Karachi on a Pakistani cargo vessel, hijacked an Indian fishing trawler on the way, and ended their journey to South Mumbai's coastline on inflatable boats.
+Eight of the attacks were mass shootings in South Mumbai at Chhatrapati Shivaji Terminus, Trident Hotel, Taj Mahal Palace Hotel, Leopold Cafe, Cama Hospital, Nariman House, Metro Big Cinemas, and in a lane behind St. Xavier's College and the headquarters of The Times of India.
 In addition to the mass shootings, an explosion occurred at Mazagaon, in Mumbai's port area, and in a taxi at Vile Parle.
 By the early morning of 28 November, all sites except for the Taj Hotel had been secured by the Mumbai Police and security forces.
 On 29 November, India's National Security Guards conducted Operation Black Tornado to flush out the remaining terrorists; it culminated in the death of the last remaining terrorists at the Taj Hotel and ended the attacks.

-Before his execution in 2012, Ajmal Kasab, the sole surviving attacker, who was captured by Mumbai Police, stated and confessed that the terrorists were members of the Lashkar-e-Taiba, and were controlled from Pakistan, corroborating initial claims from the Indian Government.
-Initially denying the claims, Pakistan later confirmed that the sole surviving perpetrator of the attacks was a Pakistani citizen.
-The subsequent capture and interrogation of David Headley, a Pakistani-American DEA informer, and Tahawwur Rana, a Canadian citizen of Pakistani origin and a former Pakistan Army Captain, who was Headley's partner, pointed to the involvement of rogue officials of Pakistan Army and ISI in the terrorist attacks, who provided support to the Lashkar-e-Taiba.
-Furthermore, Headley was also accused of traveling to Denmark to scout the offices of Danish newspaper Jyllands-Posten, which had published cartoons of Muhammad, and a nearby synagogue.
-The capture of Zabiuddin Ansari aka Abu Hamza in July 2012, an Indian national radicalized by Lashkar-e-Taiba, provided further clarity to the plot.
+Before his execution in 2012, Ajmal Kasab, the sole surviving attacker captured by the Mumbai Police, stated and confessed that the terrorists were members of the Lashkar-e-Taiba and were controlled from Pakistan, corroborating initial claims from the Indian government.
+Although initially denying the claims, Pakistan later confirmed that the sole surviving perpetrator of the attacks was a Pakistani citizen.
+The subsequent capture and interrogation of David Headley, a Pakistani-American DEA informer, and Tahawwur Rana, a Canadian citizen of Pakistani origin and a former Pakistan Army captain, who was Headley's partner, pointed to the involvement of rogue officials from Pakistan's army and its Inter-Services Intelligence agency, who provided support to Lashkar-e-Taiba for the attacks.
+The capture of Zabiuddin Ansari aka Abu Hamza in July 2012, an Indian national radicalised by Lashkar-e-Taiba, provided further clarity to the plot.